Zamiell/isaac-faq/item-starts.md

 ### A Class

-#### Dr. Fetus
+#### Maw of the Void

-- Requires some practice to be able to use effectively, but still easier to play than Ipecac.
+- Not as good as it was in Afterbirth+ due to the nerfing of the damage, but still one of the best items in the game.

 #### Proptosis